dafny-lang/dafny/docs/DafnyRef/Statements.md

 mentions the label must be _enclosed_ in the labeled statement.
 The label may also be used in an `old` expression ([Section 20.24](#sec-old-expression)).
-In this case, the label must have been encountered during the control flow en route to the `old` expression, which is to say the label must _dominate_ the use of the label.
+In this case, the label must have been encountered during the control flow en route to the `old` expression.
+We say in this case that the (program point of the) label _dominates_ the (program point of the) use of the label.

 A statement can be given several labels.
 It makes no difference which of these labels is used to reference the statement---they are synonyms of each other.